Skip to main content

 • Tweet

-Hertsmere Borough Council - Borehamwood Hillside
+Hertsmere Borough Council - Bentley Heath & The Royds

 I've lived in Borehamwood for over 15 years with my husband and two young boys.
 I was elected the first female Indian Councillor for Borehamwood Hillside ward in 2015.
 I am Portfolio Holder for Community and Economic Development and strive to combat modern slavery and humans rights violations in Hertfordshire and beyond.
 Immediately following my election, I've been raising awareness of the challenges facing BAME communities and have organised training for council frontline staff and relevant stakeholders on key issues such as honour-based violence, forced marriage and female genital mutilation.